-- 1. Kindly use graduated containers to prepare reagent. - 2.
-Making serial dilution in the wells directly is not permitted. - 3.
-Bring all kit components to room temperature (18-25°C) before use for 30 minutes. - 4.
+- 1. Kindly use graduated containers to prepare the reagent. - 2.
+Bring all reagents to room temperature (18-25°C) before use for 30 min. - 3.
 Distilled water is recommended to be used to make the preparation for reagents or samples.
 Contaminated water or container for reagent preparation will influence the detection result.